Folium Systems

 Demo and sampler boundaries

-Public demos, samplers, assessments, proof pages, and workflow examples use controlled demonstration content unless a separate production scope is approved.
+Public demos, samplers, assessments, review pages, and process examples use controlled demonstration content unless a separate production scope is approved.

 • No private model exposure in public samplers